MarcusRoos/cpp_objects/Laboration_2/README.md

 ## Purpose
 The purpose of this laboration is to create our first very first object and learn the basics of object oriented programming (oop).
-We'll be using classes, objects, incapsulation, as well as having a class within another class.
+We'll be using classes, objects, encapsulation, as well as having a class within another class.

 ## Procedures
 This task came with 3 different objectives, for these objectives I had to